willesq/thand-agent/docs/configuration/providers/cloudflare/index.md

 - Check if the user email is correct
 - Verify the user has a Cloudflare account

-### Permission Mapping Errors
+### Role Not Found

-**Problem**: `no matching permission groups found for permissions`
+**Problem**: `role not found` or `no matching role`

 **Solutions**:
-- Check permission names match Cloudflare's permission names
+- Check role names match Cloudflare's role names exactly
-- Use `agent providers permissions list` to see available permissions
+- Use `agent providers roles list` to see available roles
-- Verify your API token has permission to list Permission Groups
+- Verify your API token has permission to list roles

 ### Zone Not Found